garyg1/gantt-chart-tool/KNOWNISSUES.md

 * Sometimes it crashes the browser tab.
-I'm sorry for this - I think it's a Z3-WASM issue.
-I haven't debugged it.
-Workaround is to close and reopen the tab.
+The workaround is to close and reopen the tab.
+I'm sorry for this.
+I think it's a Z3-WASM issue.
+I've tried setting 'memory_high_watermark_mb', but I haven't debugged it.
+* The tick labels overlap.
+The workaround is to resize the chart until they don't.
+All I have is a hacky workaround - `cullOverlappingTickLabels`.
+I need to go try to fix it in D3.